HeroGamers/noDoot/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/Fido2603/noDoot/master/LICENSE)
 </div>

 noDoot is a Discord bot developed by HeroGamers#0001, which denies Userbots from joining your guild, effictively stopping all DM and server spam from those bots that have been quite active on Discord lately.
-The bot currently runs on +10 guild, with a total unique user count of +1000 users.
+The bot currently runs on +10 guilds, with a total unique user count of +1000 users.

 noDoot was originally developed as a submission for Discord's Hack Week 2019, in the moderation category, and is now run as a hobby project.
 PR's are always welcome!